Accessory Dwelling Units (ADUs) are becoming increasingly popular as an effective solution for affordable housing and property value enhancement.

 Step 1: Initial Contact

-Reach out to John Altobello [LINK TO FORM] to schedule a time to discuss your interest in an ADU for your property.
+Reach out to John Altobello to schedule a time to discuss your interest in an ADU for your property.
 John will get back to you via email or phone (your preference).
 If you prefer a phone call, please provide some convenient dates and times to discuss your community’s regulatory requirements for ADUs.

 Step 2: Site Visit and Feasibility Assessment